You’ve likely heard of Software as a Service, or SaaS.

 A PaaS is a platform where the provider houses all of the elements that users need to deploy a particular software.
 Those elements include the servers, network, memory, database, and operating system.

-Software is a program that performs a specific set of tasks for an end user.
+Software is a program that performs a specific set of tasks for a user.

 Software as a Service (SaaS)

-SaaS is a system where the end user is provided with software to use on demand.
+SaaS is a system where a user is provided with software to use on-demand.
 All maintenance, hosting, and deployment of that software is the responsibility of the software provider.